Services in the wake of bias-related activity

 You can reach a Gannett health care provider by phone anytime of day or night, even when Gannett Health Services is closed.
 We can listen, give advice, help you think about whether you (or someone else) needs care (now or later), and arrange transportation to health care, if necessary.
 You can call us from anywhere: 607 255-5155.

-For confidential support, students can speak with a counselor in Counseling and Psychological Services at Gannett or at one of our Let's Talk locations.
-Call 607 255-5155 to schedule an appointment or consult with a CAPS counselor.
+For confidential support, students can speak with a professional counselor at Gannett or at one of our Let's Talk locations.
+Call 607 255-5155 to schedule an appointment or consult by phone with a counselor.

 - Emergency appointments are available every week-day.